adevrrc/adev-p2-notes/docs/data-structures/data-structures.md

 ## SortedList<TKey, TValue>

 Represents a collection of key/value pairs that are sorted by key based on the associated `IComparer<T>` implementation.
 The `SortedList` will sort elements by key.
 Keys are sorted based on how objects of that type are sorted.
-Each time an element is added the `SortedList` will reorder its elements.
+Each time an element is added to the `SortedList`, the elements will be reordered.

 ```csharp
 SortedList<string, decimal> menuItems = new SortedList<string, decimal>();